haghfizzuddin/DeFi-Hack-Case-Studies/Beanstalk-2022.md

 ## Exploit overview

-In April 2022 the Beanstalk stablecoin protocol was drained of roughly $181 million in collateral.
-Attackers abused the protocol's decentralized governance system to push through two malicious proposals and siphoned funds from the treasury.
-The flash-loan-assisted governance attack allowed the perpetrator to control a supermajority of votes, execute an emergency function and transfer the assets to their own address【490825864822557†L71-L99】.
-Although the treasury lost $181 million, the attacker ultimately walked away with around $76 million after repaying the flash loans【490825864822557†L71-L99】.
+In April 2022, the Beanstalk stablecoin protocol was drained of roughly $181 million in collateral.
+Attackers exploited the protocol’s decentralized governance system by pushing through two malicious proposals that siphoned funds from the treasury.
+Leveraging a massive flash loan, the attacker temporarily acquired a supermajority of governance tokens, executed an emergency commit, and transferred the assets to their own wallet address 0x1c5dCdd006EA78a7E4783f9e6021C32935a10fb4 and a Ukraine relief donation address.
+Although the protocol lost $181 million, the attacker ultimately netted around $76 million after repaying the flash loans.

 ## Root cause

-The core vulnerability lay in Beanstalk's governance design.
-Voting power was proportional to the amount of tokens deposited into the protocol's *Diamond* contract.
-The project included an `emergencyCommit` function that allowed proposals to be enacted with a 2/3 super-majority after a 24-hour waiting period【490825864822557†L77-L95】.
-Because there were no limits on the size of deposits or safeguards against flash-loaned deposits, an attacker could temporarily borrow large sums, deposit them, gain voting control and push through a malicious proposal.
-This logic had not been audited and lacked monitoring【490825864822557†L102-L113】.
+The core vulnerability stemmed from Beanstalk’s governance mechanism.
+Voting power was directly proportional to the amount of governance tokens deposited into the protocol’s Diamond contract.
+The protocol included an emergencyCommit function, allowing proposals to be enacted with a 2/3 supermajority after a 24-hour waiting period.
+Critically, there were no safeguards against flash-loaned token deposits, enabling the attacker to borrow tokens, temporarily inflate voting power, and push through proposals.
+The lack of controls, combined with unaudited emergency functions, made the attack possible.

 ## Attack path

-1. **Design and deploy malicious proposals.** The attacker created two proposals (#18 and #19) that looked like ordinary governance actions but contained code to transfer Beanstalk's reserves to the attacker's address and a donation address【490825864822557†L82-L85】.
-They waited for the 24-hour timelock to expire.
+1. Deploy malicious proposals: The attacker created two proposals (Proposal #18 and #19) that appeared innocuous but included logic to transfer protocol funds to 0x1c5dCdd006EA78a7E4783f9e6021C32935a10fb4 and the Ukraine donation wallet.

+2. Wait for timelock: After submission, the 24-hour governance timelock period elapsed.

-2. **Acquire voting power.** After the waiting period, the attacker used a series of flash loans (reportedly totalling around $1 billion in crypto assets) to deposit enough governance tokens into the Diamond contract to control approximately 79 % of the voting power【490825864822557†L87-L95】【612784540889037†L135-L139】.
-This far exceeded the 2/3 threshold required to trigger `emergencyCommit`.
+3. Flash-loan and deposit: The attacker used flash loans (reportedly over $1 billion) to acquire governance tokens and deposit them into the Diamond contract, gaining around 79% voting power—well above the 66.7% threshold.

-3. **Execute the proposals.** With a supermajority secured, the attacker called `emergencyCommit` to execute the proposals【490825864822557†L77-L95】.
-The proposals drained the reserves and sent the stolen tokens to both the attacker and a donation address【490825864822557†L82-L99】.
+4. Execute proposals: The attacker invoked emergencyCommit to execute the proposals, draining the protocol’s reserves.

-4. **Repay loans and launder funds.** After receiving the funds, the attacker repaid the flash-loan providers and then routed the proceeds through Tornado Cash to obfuscate the trail【612784540889037†L127-L139】.
+5. Repay and launder: After transfers to 0x1c5dCdd006EA78a7E4783f9e6021C32935a10fb4 and the donation address, the attacker repaid the loans and routed most funds through Tornado Cash, keeping approximately 24,930 ETH (~$76 million).

 ## On-chain indicators

 Several on-chain signals preceded and accompanied the attack:

-* **Large governance deposits:** Immediately prior to the `emergencyCommit` call, a single transaction deposited an unusually large amount of governance tokens into the Diamond contract, pushing the attacker's voting share above the super-majority threshold【612784540889037†L110-L139】.
+* **Large governance deposits:** Immediately prior to the `emergencyCommit` call, a single transaction deposited an unusually large amount of governance tokens into the Diamond contract, pushing the attacker's voting share above the super-majority threshold.
 * **Multiple malicious proposals:** Two proposals were introduced in quick succession with similar payloads.
 Monitoring unusual proposal contents could have raised alarms.
 * **Sudden value transfer:** A single execution transferred hundreds of millions of dollars worth of tokens from Beanstalk to addresses not previously associated with the protocol.
-* **Flash-loan repayment and mixing:** Within the same block, the attacker repaid the flash loan and routed remaining funds to Tornado Cash【612784540889037†L127-L139】.
+* **Flash-loan repayment and mixing:** Within the same block, the attacker repaid the flash loan and routed remaining funds to Tornado Cash.

 ## Lessons learned